-(n) Pensions
+(o) Pensions

 The Company participates in one defined benefit pension plan, which is a section of the industry-wide Electricity Supply Pension Scheme ("ESPS").
 The ESPS scheme is, with very limited exception, closed to new members.
 A defined contribution plan is offered to new employees.
-The Company also has an unfunded pension liability in respect of previous executives.

 The ESPS is a group defined benefit pension plan that shares risks between entities under common control.
-Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with NGED West Midlands.
-The net defined benefit cost and net deficit of the plan have been allocated to NGED East Midlands and NGED West Midlands in accordance with pensionable salaries.
+Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with NGED South Wales The net defined benefit cost and net deficit of the plan have been allocated to NGED South West and NGED South Wales in accordance with pensionable salaries.